 In 2016 alone, Favor has already expanded into 5 new cities — bringing our total up to 23 cities across the US and Canada.

-The secret to our success have been our obsession with having every Favor run perfectly, and we do that by empowering the Runners.
+The secret to our success has been our obsession with having every Favor run perfectly, and we do that by empowering the Runners.
 We’ve truly learned what it takes to create a reliable service and brand that people love and are really excited to recreate this magic in other cities across the country.

 Q) Where do you see Favor in five years?